istqborg/istqb_product_base/example-document/03-markdown-guidelines.md

 You can reference a captioned figure from the text of the document by writing `<#figure:another-label>`.
 This will produce the following output: <#figure:another-label>.

-## Tables
+## Simple tables

-You can write a table as follows:
+You can write a simple table as follows:

 ``` md
  | Right | Left | Center | Default |